No. 658 Squadron AAC

-658 Squadron AAC is an Army Air Corps unit of the British Army that provides dedicated aviation support to the 22nd Special Air Service Regiment (22 SAS) for domestic counter terrorism (CT) operations.
+658 Squadron AAC is a special operations support squadron of the Army Air Corps (AAC) unit of the British Army that provides dedicated aviation support to the 22nd Special Air Service Regiment (22 SAS) for domestic counterterrorism (CT) operations.
 The squadron is co-located with 22 SAS at Stirling Lines.
 The press has given the squadron, their helicopters, and the CT response force they enable, the nickname "Blue Thunder".
 The squadron is part of the Joint Special Forces Aviation Wing.

 History

+658 Squadron RAF

+No. 658 Squadron was a Royal Air Force air observation post squadron associated with the 21st Army Group during the Second World War.
+No.s 651 to 663 Squadrons of the RAF were air observation post units working closely with British Army units in artillery spotting and liaison.
+A further three of these squadrons, Nos.
+664 to 666, were manned with Canadian personnel.